ypke/uros-velickovic-devops-mentorship/week-3/README.md

 ![screenshot of level 0](assets/images/chapter16-5.png)
 ![screenshot of level 0](assets/images/chapter16-6.png)
-![screenshot of level 0](assets/images/chapter16-7.png) I was installed the vim on the server because of theme
+![screenshot of level 0](assets/images/chapter16-7.png)

+I was installed the vim on the server because of theme, it is more readable writhing the code with it
 ![screenshot of level 0](assets/images/chapter16-8.png)